Cloud Computing

 • Type ufw allow www for web traffic.

-• Type ufw allow https if you plan on install SSL on your site later.
+• Type ufw allow https if you plan on installing SSL on your site later.

 • Finally, type ufw enable to turn the firewall on.